Outcome vs Process Goals: The Distinction That Decides Whether You Finish

 - Document and address client feedback within 24 hours

 This structure provides both direction and actionable steps.
-The sweet spot for achievement lies between 60-70% of your objectives—challenging yet realistic.
+The sweet spot for achievement lies between 60% and 70% of your stretch level: challenging yet realistic.

 Step-by-Step Process for Breaking Down Quarterly Goals

 Quarterly planning offers an ideal timeframe for balancing outcome and process goals.
-It’s long enough to achieve meaningful results yet short enough to maintain focus and motivation.
+It is long enough to achieve meaningful results, and short enough to maintain focus and motivation.

-Breaking your quarterly goal into 13 intermediate steps (one per week) transforms ambitious targets into manageable actions.
-This approach allows you to “get the goals and strategies off the paper and into action.”
+Breaking your quarterly goal into roughly 13 intermediate steps, one per week, transforms ambitious targets into manageable actions.
+This approach allows you to “get the goals and strategies off the paper and into action” [7].

 For professionals with ADHD, this breakdown is particularly valuable.
-Breaking the big goal (finish line) into mini-goals (mile markers) makes the mini-goals easier to attain, and the larger goal will be within reach.
+Breaking the big goal (finish line) into mini-goals (mile markers) makes the mini-goals easier to attain, and the larger goal stays within reach [9].

 Creating Daily Process Goals That Build Momentum